Delhi High Court: Judicial Intervention in Arbitration Limited to Illegal Awards

 - Whether the arbitrator err in awarding damages and rejecting Petitioner’s counterclaims?

-- What is the permissible scope of judicial interference in arbitral awards under Sections 34 and 37 of the Act?
+- What is the permissible scope of judicial intervention in arbitration under Sections 34 and 37 of the Act?

 The Delhi High Court (hereinafter referred to as Court) upheld the decision of Arbitrator, which concluded that the delays in project completion were primarily attributable to the Petitioner.
 The Court noted that while the Petitioner argued that all structural drawings had been provided to the Defendant between August and November 2003, the Drawing Entries Register revealed that revisions to these drawings continued until February 2005.
 As a result, the stipulated project completion date of December 23, 2004, became impractical due to the Petitioner's fault.